Parth-Mehrotra/cs214assignment1/README.md

 ## Period Case

 NOTE: Period case is not a Token.
-It is either part of *Float case* or *Special Character case*/
+It is either part of *Float case* or *Special Character case*
 EX: "." is period case. "-." is also period case.
 * Check following character:
 	* if it is a numeric, *Float case*